My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 A private car

-The popular route from Hoi An Old Town to My Son Sanctuary (following Highway 1A) is about 45km and takes you one hour 15 minutes to drive by car.
+The popular route from Hoi An Old Town to My Son Sanctuary (following Highway 1A) is about 45km and takes 1 hour and 15 minutes to drive by car.

-You follow Hung Vuong Street (Hoi An), turn left along National Highway 1A to run around 8 km until seeing the Duy Xuyen Post Office, and turn right into Hung Vuong Street (belonging to Duy Xuyen District).
+You follow Hung Vuong Street (Hoi An), turn left along National Highway 1A to run around 8 km until you see the Duy Xuyen Post Office on the right, and turn right into Hung Vuong Street (belonging to Duy Xuyen District).

-Continue running around 18 km on Hung Vuong Street, and turn left into DT 610 road to the My Son Sanctuary.
+Continue running around 18 km on Hung Vuong Street, and turn left onto DT 610 road to the My Son Sanctuary.

 Motorbike

-With the above route, you can travel by motorbike, estimated time also the same as using a private car 1 hour 15 minutes.
-You can find motorbike rental from 200,000 VND/day at many shops or small hotels.
+With the above route, you can travel by motorbike, the estimated time is also the same as using a private car 1 hour 15 minutes.
+You can find motorbike rentals from 200,000 VND/day at many shops or small hotels.

 Bus

 If you think about using a bus, here is the information.
 There are no public buses from Hoi An to My Son Sanctuary.
-But, you can use a tourist bus that using for backpackers.
+But you can use a tourist bus that serves plenty of backpackers.
 That means that you have to follow to touring time of the local agents.

-So, using a bus is not recommended for deluxe travel or family holidays while a private car or van also offers a very affordable price, but convenient for your group.
+So, booking a shared bus is not recommended for deluxe travel or family holidays.
+Meanwhile, a private car or van also offers an affordable price to get more convenient for your group.

 Bicycle

-If you want to do the tour to My Son from Hoi An by bicycle, you need to notice the distance of 45 km/way.
+If you want to do the tour to My Son from Hoi An by bicycle, you need to note the distance of 45 km/way.
 We recommend experiencing this transportation when you are a professional biker.
-For amateur cycler, a bicycle tour around Hoi An countryside is enough to enjoy the cycling exercise.
+For amateur cyclers, a bicycle tour around Hoi An countryside is enough to enjoy the cycling exercise.

 What to see in My Son Sanctuary